.com: History

 Although com domains were initially intended to designate commercial entities, the domain has had no restrictions for eligible registrants since the mid-1990s.
 With the commercialization and popularization of the Internet, the domain was opened to the public and quickly became the most common top-level domain for websites, email, and networking.
 Many companies that flourished in the period from 1997 to 2001—the time known as the "dot-com bubble"—incorporated the label com into company names; these became known as dot-coms or dot-com companies.
-The introduction of biz in 2001, which is restricted to businesses, has had no impact on the popularity of com.
+The introduction of domain biz in 2001, which was aimed at companies that failed to register a suitable com-domain name, intended to make customers realize that they had arrived at a legitimate business website, although it did not achieve widespread use.

-Although companies anywhere in the world can register com domains, many countries have a second-level domain with a similar purpose under their own country code top-level domain (ccTLD), such as Australia (com.au), China (com.cn), Greece (com.gr), Israel (co.il), India (co.in), Indonesia (co.id), Japan (co.jp), Mexico (com.mx), Nepal (.com.np), South Korea (co.kr), Sri Lanka (com.lk), United Kingdom (co.uk), and Vietnam (.com.vn).
+Although companies anywhere in the world can register com domains, many countries have a second-level domain with a similar purpose under their country code top-level domain (ccTLD), such as Australia (com.au), China (com.cn), Greece (com.gr), Israel (co.il), India (co.in), Indonesia (co.id), Japan (co.jp), Mexico (com.mx), Nepal (.com.np), Pakistan (.com.pk), South Korea (co.kr), Sri Lanka (com.lk), United Kingdom (co.uk), and Vietnam (.com.vn).

 Many non-commercial sites and networks use com names to benefit from the perceived recognizability of a com domain.
 However, the registration statistics show varying popularity over the years.

 In December 2011, Verisign reported that approximately 100 million com domains were registered.
 According to the Domain Name Industry Brief published in March 2020, which publishes every quarter, com domain registration totaled 145.4 million.
 As of March 2009, Verisign reported that 926 accredited registrars serve the domain.

 On November 29, 2012, the U.S. Department of Commerce approved the renewal of the com Registry Agreement between Verisign, Inc., and ICANN.
 Through this agreement, Verisign managed the com registry until November 30, 2018.